 3. Place SVG Files:

 Place your SVG files within a designated source directory.
-The default location is src/lib/sprite
+The default location is src/lib/sprite, but this can be customized using the svgSource option.

 To integrate the SVG sprite with your application you have to: